MonaNaamani/Programming-Notes/JavaScript.md

   text: 'This is default text',
 };
 ```
-2. You can also specify the default value directly in the function definition
+2. Specify the default value directly in the function definition
 ```
 function Example({text='This is default text'}) {
    return <h1>{text}</h1>
 }
 ```
-3. Lastly, you can also set the default value in the function body:
+3. Set the default value in the function body:
 ```
 function Example(props) {
   const {text = 'This is default text'} = props;